 These expressions are used to introduce an opposite point in a discussion.

 On the other hand, if I take the job in Barcelona, I’ll be able to go to the beach.

-This is used to say what will happen if something else does not happen first.
+Otherwise is used to say what will happen if something else does not happen first.

-– You have to choose your holiday carefully.
+a) You have to choose your holiday carefully.